 As for shallots in particular, it's difficult to tell whether one shallot is going to split into one, two, three, or even four cloves when you peel it, so when our recipes call for "one medium shallot," it's referring to the entire thing, no matter how many cloves it splits into.
 We use the following basic equivalencies:

 - 1 Large Shallot = 1/2 cup minced or sliced

-- 1 Medium Shallots = 1/4 cup minced or sliced
+- 1 Medium Shallot = 1/4 cup minced or sliced

-- 1 Small Shallots = 2 tablespoons minced or sliced
+- 1 Small Shallot = 2 tablespoons minced or sliced

 And for the record, it's the amount that matters, not the size.
 If a recipe calls for "1 large shallot, minced (about 1/2 cup)," go ahead and get that half cup of shallots from any combination of sizes you'd like.